yeswework/fabrica-dev-kit/README.md

     * Automatically activates [ACF-JSON](https://www.advancedcustomfields.com/resources/local-json/) for ‘database’ version-control (tracks and synchronises field settings for the Advanced Custom Fields plugin across multiple environments).

 ## Requirements
-WP Atelier runs on any recent version of Mac OS X. It requires:
+Fabrica runs on any recent version of Mac OS X. It requires:

 * Node.js
 * Gulp 4 (still in beta, but crucial for task sequencing in our build script)
 * ??
 Vagrant
 * ??
 Composer

-## How to use Atelier
+## How to use Fabrica

 ### Installation
 Setting up a new project and getting the development environment ready to run is very easy: